 UN, Unamid condemn intercommunal violence in West Darfur

-The United Nations and the AU-UN hybrid Mission in Darfur (Unamid) have expressed their concern about reports of intercommunal violence in West Darfur.
+The United Nations and the UN-AU hybrid Mission in Darfur (Unamid) have expressed their concern about reports of intercommunal violence in West Darfur.

 The UN Secretary-General condemns the violent intercommunal clashes that have taken place around El Geneina in West Darfur, the deputy spokesman for the UN Secretary-General said in a statement on Friday.